This set of Avionics Multiple Choice Questions & Answers (MCQs) focuses on “Single Sideband Modulation”.

 d) Bandwidth keeps increasing with time for the binary data

 Explanation: Since binary data is transmitted in square waves or pulses, they are generally made up of numerous fundamental sine waves.
-This occupies a huge bandwidth as compared to audio signals which are analog in nature and usually comprise of lesser number of sine waves.
+This occupies a huge bandwidth as compared to audio signals which are analog in nature and usually comprise of a lesser number of sine waves.

 Sanfoundry Global Education & Learning Series – Avionics.